 The use of machine learning (ML) in healthcare can help medical professionals save millions of lives.

 Being healthy and capable of doing basic tasks is one of the prime priorities for people across the globe.
-Human beings tend to go way beyond their limits when the health of a loved one or is at risk.
+Human beings tend to go way beyond their limits when the health of a loved one is at risk.
 Even though the current healthcare systems are helpful, they have time and again proved that they too are prone to errors.
-With healthcare errors being the third leading cause of deaths in the US in 2018, need for a makeover in the current healthcare system exists, and technology stands up to the requirement.
+With healthcare errors being the third leading cause of deaths in the US in 2018, the need for a makeover in the current healthcare system exists, and technology stands up to the requirement.
 Machine learning being a technology that can help human beings by learning from them, smart machines operate on the algorithms provided to them.
 In today’s age where there is a plethora of information and big data in healthcare strives to improve the current healthcare systems, machine learning can surely make a mark in its initiative to improve human health.
 Here are five exciting applications of machine learning in healthcare.

 With machine learning advancing at an astounding speed, machine learning is an active application in diagnosis of human diseases.
 As machine learning operates on algorithms, healthcare specialists are aiming to leverage this technology in their field by actively developing algorithms and providing information to machines that can help them in imaging and analysing human bodies for abnormalities.
 By using smart machines on a human body, the machines can quickly scan through the body and can click images to detect diseases early on.